-Training program on Animal Handling and Welfare that:

-- is provided to all employees interacting with animals; - covers Chapter 3: Transportation Audit Guidelines, Core Criteria 1 and 3 of the AMI Recommended Animal Handling Guidelines and Audit Guide 2010 Edition;

-- covers Chapter 4: Auditing Animal Handling and Stunning 7 Core Criteria of the AMI Recommended Animal Handling Guidelines and Audit Guide 2010 Edition; - is conducted no less frequently than once a year for each designated employee; and, - requires signed documentation from each employee and confirmation by signature of the designated trainer upon successful completion of training.
+- 221 Training program on Animal Handling and Welfare that: - 221.1 is provided to all employees interacting with animals; - 221.2 covers the AMI Recommended Animal Handling Guidelines and Audit Guide 2012 Edition; - 221.3 is facilitated by an employee that has earned and maintained a certification of animal handling and welfare training, such as that offered through the Professional Animal Auditor Certification Organization (PAACO) or an equivalent. - is conducted no less frequently than once a year for each designated employee; and, - 221.5 requires signed documentation from each employee and confirmation by signature of the designated, certified trainer upon successful completion of training.